pfmahoney/Proform_tdf_v2_BLE/README.md

 The ProForm TdF Pro 4.0 relies on an embedded iFit display and a Wi-Fi communication model that is increasingly unreliable and unsupported.
 This project replaces the entire control and communication layer while retaining the original mechanical resistance hardware.

+In December 2025, my Proform went into this endless boot loop and basically stopped working.
+I didn't know what to do, so I looked at Kevin Mott's Proform BLE code, but he has an older Proform version and his didn't seem to work with mine because the RS-485 modbus frames didn't match.
+I started changing his code, called mine v2, but I kept changing more and more and then I decided to add a display to it.
+Finally I decided that other people might end up in the same situation as I was and I published what I did here.

+If you bike display goes bad or stops connecting to WiFi or there is an issue with the iFit board, but not in the electronics near the pedals and you have a Proform TDF 4.0 Pro, then this project should help you.
+If your Proform is not an exact match to my model it might work.
+If you have a Proform 1.0 or 2.0, you should use Kevin Mott's Proform_BLE code (see the bottom of this).

-The goal is to extend the useful life of otherwise functional hardware and restore compatibility with current training software.
+The goal of this project is to extend the useful life of otherwise functional hardware and restore compatibility with current training software.
 Specifically the goal is to replace the "ProForm TDF Pro 4.0 Bike 7" Display Touchscreen Console Assembly Ebpf01914" with a ~$50 "Waveshare ESP32-S3 7 LCD"

 ---